djalbat/xgl/README.md

 ## Acknowledgements

-* The primitive vector and matrix functions are taken from [gl-matrix](https://github.com/toji/gl-matrix).
+* The primitive vector and matrix functions are taken from Brandon Jones' [gl-matrix](https://github.com/toji/gl-matrix).

 ## Contact